 Another personality trait that invites anger is rigidity.
 People who lack flexibility are generally intolerant and critical of other people and become easily angered.
 Their primary conflict resolution style is competitive wherein “I win, you lose.”
 They will rarely agree to collaborate unless forced by higher authority, and then it is done begrudgingly.

 This personality characteristic is generally coupled with black and white thinking.
-There is a cognitive inability to see shades of gray.
+There is a cognitive inability to see shades of grey.
 This can lead to fanaticism.
 In very extreme cases this can lead to a desire to exterminate anyone who doesn’t believe the same way they do.

 Impatience is another trait that predisposes us to anger and resentment.
-We live in a fast paced society and many of us suffer from the inability to wait for things.
+We live in a fast-paced society and many of us suffer from the inability to wait for things.
 The whole culture thrives on our inability to delay gratification.
 The credit card economy, buy now and pay later epitomizes this mentality.

 Personality is how we think and feel about our external conditions and how we respond to such circumstances as a result of our perceptions.
-Personality is the mentality we have acquired from our subtle body, which is a repository of images from our behaviors and thoughts, not just from this one lifetime, but many life times.
+Personality is the mentality we have acquired from our subtle body, which is a repository of images from our behaviors and thoughts, not just from this one lifetime, but many lifetimes.

 There are healthy and unhealthy attachments in this world.
 Many of the clients I see in therapy have unhealthy attachments.
-Everything here in this material plane of existence is temporary, so loss is part of our human experience.
+Everything here in this material plane of existence is temporary, so a loss is part of our human experience.
 Grieving is a natural response to loss.
 There are stages we go through in accepting any loss.
 Elisabeth Kubler Ross in her work with dying patients identified 5 stages that a person goes through when diagnosed with a terminal illness.
-These include denial, anger, depression, bargaining with God and acceptance.
+These include denial, anger, depression, bargaining with God, and acceptance.
 Depending on the degree of the attachment, we go through a similar process with many of the losses we experience.

 The propensity for this intense attachment is often seen very early on in a child’s development.
-Young children who have a very difficult time accepting limits and who throw themselves on the floor with fury upon hearing the word “no”, often are the middle- school age children who are referred to mental health services with anger control problems.
+Young children who have a very difficult time accepting limits and who throw themselves on the floor with fury upon hearing the word “no”, often are the middle-school-age children who are referred to mental health services with anger control problems.
 They are the children who get into lots of fights when they don’t get their way.
 And predictably these children often grow up into angry adults.

-Taking on too much/ stress
+Taking on too much/stress

 This is particularly challenging to personality types that want to please others and have a hard time saying no.

-When I was 21 years old I was a graduate student at University of Maryland.
-I had a part time job at the counseling center teaching assertiveness training groups.
+When I was 21 years old I was a graduate student at the University of Maryland.
+I had a part-time job at the counseling center teaching assertiveness training groups.
 Most of the participants were young housewives who were experiencing resentment in their marriages due to their lack of assertive skills.
 They felt it was wrong to express any negative feelings like anger to their husbands.
 So instead of expressing their feelings, they ignored them and in more extreme cases, repressed them.

 In my experience repression is similar to sinking an object, such as a dead body, into the ocean that later floats back to the top.
 The memory of the event and the emotion are pushed into the subconscious, but often the emotion finds its way back into the conscious mind without the memory of the event that created the feelings.
-Later the memory may also surface, but until that time the person is left with one or more free floating emotions such as anger, anxiety, depression, or fear.
+Later the memory may also surface, but until that time the person is left with one or more free-floating emotions such as anger, anxiety, depression, or fear.

 Avoidance of emotions and repression is not a good way to deal with uncomfortable feelings and memories.
 Rather, they should be dealt with in a healthy, growth productive way.